insanity54/pkt-mining/README.md

 Edit `./vars/main.yml` to set your PKT wallet address and desired number of cloud instances.

-Install the insanity54.pkt role via ansible galaxy
+Install dependency roles via ansible galaxy

 `ansible-galaxy install -r requirements.yml`

-Run the following command to spin up the instances and provision them as miners.
+Spin up the instances and provision them as miners.
+Ansible invokes Terraform to spin-up servers, Terraform creates an inventory file, then ansible connects to the servers and provisions them as PKT announcement miners.

 `ansible-playbook ./provision.yml`